yashsavalia1/CerealLang/README.md

 # The Cereal Language

-A language interpreted in Java the borrows syntax from Javascript.
+A language interpreted in Java that borrows syntax from Javascript.

 ## What it has